GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 ### The flow

 Let's assume we want to implement a flow like this: Whenever a contact is created or updated it's parent accounts name should be updated to reflect how many child contacts it has - something like "I have {N} contacts".
 After this is done, the contacts last name should be updated to something like "My parent account has {N} contacts".
-Then after this is done a not should be created on the contact with text like "I am a note".
+Then after this is done a note should be created on the contact with text like "I am a note".

 The solution involves a new component, that has previously not been mentioned - the command and event **bus**.
 Without going into details - it's something that's responsible for executing command handlers for commands and event handlers for events.
 Additionally it takes care of injecting all required dependencies.